In 2010 Gramophone Named Linn Label of the Year

-On Friday 1st October, at the annual Gramophone Awards, Linn was named Label of the Year.
-For Linn, winning this prestigious award is the culmination of nearly three decades of work, and represents the dedication of a team striving to give the you the best music, with no compromises on quality or support of our artists.
+In October 2010 at the annual Gramophone Awards, Linn was named Label of the Year.
+For Linn, winning this prestigious award was the culmination of nearly three decades of work, and represents the dedication of a team striving to give the you the best music, with no compromises on quality or support of our artists.

 To hear Gramophone's Editor-in-Chief James Jolly describing Linn as "...the very model of a modern record company" was, well, music to our ears.